KC-7/ai-art-site/README.md

 - Consider changing the admin static about pages from HTML to a standard text entry format so that the admins will not need to enter the data using any code.

 - I briefly set up a function to generate keywords automatically for each of the generated images using GPT3 (OpenAI) but decided not to implement this feature to keep API charges to a minimum, this could be added back in future.

+- I chose not to add a watermark to the generated images but this could be added in future.

 ---